RAS-University/robotic-courses/docs/MPC.md

 $$
 and verify the three ellipses given in the figure above.

-(b) Considere the generalization useful in the discussion of th eupcomming regulation and estimation problems.
+(b) Considere the generalization useful in the discussion of the upcoming regulation and estimation problems.
 Let
 $$
 V_1(x)=\frac{1}{2}(x-a)^\top A(x-a) \quad V_2(x)=\frac{1}{2}(x-b)^\top B(x-b)
 $$